 - Check the reviews /feedback of individuals whom have completed the particular yoga teacher training.

-- Check the value of the yoga institution’s diploma.
+- Check the value of the yoga studio diploma.
 Is the certification recognized throughout the world or just within a particular city or region?
 Will the yoga certification open doors?

 - Compare each yoga school’s curriculum.
 Is the training a 200 hour, 500 hour or 24 hour certification?
-What does the yoga training cover [ ex: Anatomy, Pranayama, Yogic Scriptures, Teaching Ques, Adjustments, Marketing]?
+What does the yoga education cover? [ ex: Anatomy, Pranayama, Yogic Scriptures, Teaching Ques, Adjustments, Marketing]?

 - Asana I – Yoga theory and practice of basic asana. – 36 Hours